Arctic-Circle-System/Sketchy-Extension-and-Search-List/README.md

 # Sketchy-Extension-and-Search-List
 Basically this just blocks websites related to sketchy extensions and those sketchy search engines that are often clones of other sketchy search engines.
-Probably won't update this much, but it's something.
+It is not currently maintained and will likely be superseded by [Beryllium Anti-Malware](https://github.com/Arctic-Circle-System/Beryllium-Anti-Malware), another filter list I'm working on that'll have more objective criteria and more documentation.